marcinzh/effect-zoo/README.md

 ##### Step 0:

-Effect Zoo assumes your terminal supports Unicode characters and True Color.
-Without it, charts wouldn't be displayed properly.
+Ensure your terminal supports Unicode characters and True Color.
+Without it, charts won't be displayed properly.

 If you are on Windows, old `cmd.exe` or PowerShell will get you garbage on the screen.
 The [New Terminal](https://github.com/Microsoft/Terminal) might work (unconfirmed).